Going John Galt

 These economic vulnerabilities are a reflection of (often foolish) choices made by countries, compounded over time:

-• China: Remained impervious to public outrage related to their zero-COVID policy.
+China: Remained impervious to public outrage related to their zero-COVID policy.
 The result is economic stress, particularly in its weakest economic link (i.e., real estate).
-Things might be changing though, which would drive sentiment and household / business spending / investment
+Things might be changing though, which would drive sentiment and household / business spending / investment3.

 The cleanest dirty shirt